openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

   - ...
 ```

+ The `machineNetwork` is the source for creating the security groups rules during installation.
+There's a [known bug][bz-2095323] in the OpenStack implementation that only takes into account the first CIDR.

 For now, `machinesSubnet` is required to be set when deploying nodes on separate Failure Domains, and is then used to identify where to create the API and Ingress ports.

-The OpenShift administrator will be able to deploy more or less workers for a specific Failure Domain, but only on day 2.
+The OpenShift administrator will be able to adjust the number of computes nodes for a specific Failure Domain, but only on day 2.

 Also, the installer will provide some validations in order to avoid deployment errors:

-- A maximum of 3 `failureDomains` can be provided to the masters.
-OpenShift only supports 3 masters for now.
+- A maximum of 3 `failureDomains` can be provided to the control plane machine pool.
+OpenShift only supports 3 control plane nodes for now.
 - Having `failureDomains` in machinepool without `machinesSubnet` is an error.
 - machinepool `zones` for both compute and storage can't be used together with machinepool `failureDomains`.
 - Check that `subnets` in `failureDomains` actually exist (the same validation as machinesSubnet).
 Note that we can't easily verify if the subnet can actually be used for a given availability zone.
 This is up to the OpenShift administrators to figure out which subnet they can use for which domain.